prabinbessie/instagram-unfollower-checker/README.md

 > **Discover who's not following you back on Instagram with this privacy-focused, easy-to-use web application.**

-Ever wondered who among your 10,000+ following list isn't following you back?
-Manually checking each profile against your 5,000 followers would take **hours or even days**.
+Ever wondered who among your 10,000+ followers list isn't following you back?
+Manually checking each profile against your 1,000 followers would take **hours or even days**.
 This powerful Flask-based web application does the heavy lifting for you in **seconds**.

 Simply upload your Instagram data files, and our smart analyzer compares your followers and following lists to instantly identify non-reciprocal connections in a secure way.
 Built with privacy in mind - all processing happens locally with zero data collection and full control of yours.